EXL/FlashTerminal/ReadMe.md

 ## Dumping Table

-These phones were dumped by the Flash Terminal tool.
+These phones were dumped by the Flash Terminal tool.s

 ```
 | Phone        | SoC                   | Flash           | Loader                                        | Dumped by                |